 LAUSD recognizes that everyone, from the administration and staff to the parents and the community, has a role in helping schools create safe environments.
 The template for the Integrated Safe School Plan is reviewed and updated annually by the District with input from subject matter experts.
 Every school is responsible for establishing a School Safety Planning Committee, composed of all stakeholder groups.
 The plan shall be written and developed by a School Site Council (SSC); the SSC may delegate this responsibility to the School Safety Planning Committee made up of members as outlined below (CA E.C. § 32281).
+This SSC action does not need to take place yearly, but the school should retain the meeting minutes indicating that this action was taken by the SSC.
 The committee is accountable for writing, implementing, monitoring, and evaluating the comprehensive, integrated plan based on the District template and unique to the school's safety needs.